Victoria Falls Bridge: History

-Tolls collectors were employed in 1905, but tolls were abolished 1906
+The toll on the bridge was abolished in 1906.

 During the Rhodesian UDI crisis and Bush War, the bridge was frequently closed (and regular passenger services have not resumed successfully).
 In 1975, the bridge was the site of unsuccessful peace talks when the parties met in a train carriage poised above the gorge for nine and a half hours.
 In 1980, freight and road services resumed and have continued without interruption except for maintenance.

 Today, one of the Victoria Falls Bridge's main attraction are historical guided tours focusing on the construction of the bridge and include a walking tour under the main deck.
 On the Zambian side there is a small museum about the bridge which is free to enter and contains a café selling refreshments.
 Also located on the bridge is the Shearwater 111 m bungee jump including a bungee swing and zip-line.
 Concerns about safety of the attraction were raised in late 2011 after the bungee's cord snapped and a young Australian woman fell 24 m into the fast-flowing river (she survived).

 The bridge was originally referred to as the Great Zambesi or Zambezi Bridge, later becoming known as the Victoria Falls Bridge.